Daoud Research Group

-Energy Harvesting and Wearable Energy Technologies Group
+Energy Harvesting and Smart Wearable Technologies Group

 Our current research is mainly focused on energy harvesting and wearable energy technologies.
 We are developing new approaches for harvesting free or waste energy, such as light and kinetic energies.
 Being intermittent sources, it is equally important to find storage solutions for this form of energy.
 Therefore, we are also interested in the modelling and design of compatible energy storage towards system integration.